What is CBG: Benefits, Effects, and More?

 Since hemp and its extracts became fully legal in late 2018, wellness experts have embraced cannabis in a big way.
 Cannabidiol (CBD) has been the star of the show so far, which has caused many consumers to ask, “What is CBD, and what can it do for me?”

 CBD products made with hemp extracts provide consumers with a number of wellness support options.
-But cannabigerol, or CBG, recently started to receive significant attention for its potential wellness applications.
+But cannabigerol, or CBG, recently started to get more attention for its potential uses for wellness.

 But what is CBG and how does it differ from CBD and other cannabis extracts?